AXRoux/FOR578-Study-Guide/guide.md

     Prioritizing intelligence requirements: balancing resources and focusing on high-impact threats Communicating intelligence requirements: ensuring that the team understands and aligns with organizational priorities

+TOPIC-2: Primary Collection Source: Intrusion Analysis; Kill Chain Courses of Action; Kill Chain Deep Dive; Handling Multiple Kill Chains
+Primary Collection Source: Intrusion Analysis
+Overview

+Intrusion analysis is the process of examining security incidents and intrusions to understand the tactics, techniques, and procedures (TTPs) used by threat actors.
+Intrusion analysis is a primary source of information for cyber threat intelligence.
+Key Concepts

+    Incident response process: identification, containment, eradication, recovery, lessons learned Analyzing intrusion artifacts: log data, network traffic, malware samples Identifying patterns, similarities, and differences between intrusions

+Kill Chain Courses of Action
+Overview

+The Cyber Kill Chain is a framework used to describe the phases of a cyber attack.
+Courses of action (COAs) are proactive and reactive measures that organizations can take at each phase of the kill chain to detect, prevent, or mitigate attacks.
+Key Concepts

+    Understanding the Cyber Kill Chain phases: reconnaissance, weaponization, delivery, exploitation, installation, command and control, actions on objectives
+    Proactive and reactive COAs for each phase Prioritizing COAs based on risk, impact, and feasibility

+Kill Chain Deep Dive
+Overview

+A deep dive into the Cyber Kill Chain framework provides a comprehensive understanding of the attacker's methodology and helps organizations identify gaps in their security posture.
+Key Concepts

+    In-depth analysis of each phase of the Cyber Kill Chain Common tactics, techniques, and procedures (TTPs) used by threat actors at each phase Identifying and addressing security gaps in the organization's defenses

+Handling Multiple Kill Chains
+Overview

+Threat actors often employ multiple kill chains in a single campaign or operation.
+Handling multiple kill chains requires an understanding of the relationships between them and the ability to prioritize resources and defenses.
+Key Concepts

+    Identifying relationships between kill chains: shared infrastructure, TTPs, objectives Prioritizing defenses based on the criticality of assets, the severity of threats, and the potential impact of attacks Coordinating responses to multiple kill chains to minimize risk and optimize resource utilization

 TOPIC-3: Case Study: HEXANE; Collection Source: Malware; Collection Source: Domains; Case Study: GlassRAT; Collection Source: External Datasets; Collection Source: TLS Certificates; Case Study: Trickbots
 Case Study: HEXANE